 Program fee: $2300 $1150

-program fee for their participation in the program, but will receive a
+their participation in the program, but all participants will receive a

-scholarship on their student accounts to offset this cost.
-Check back soon for
+50% scholarship on their student accounts to reduce this cost.
+The

 Who Should Attend